-I am so delighted with one of my favourite people is part of our science team.
-Miguel is not just our resident Gut health expert, hs is also a Nutritionist and a Neuroscientist, as well as one of my advisors of my Research.
+I am so delighted that one of my favourite people is part of our science team.
+Miguel is not just our resident Gut health expert, he is also a Nutritionist and a Neuroscientist, as well as one of my advisors for my Research.

 He is also a member of the Scientific Advisory Board for Atlas Biomed and the Principal Investigator in a series of patient-reported outcomes studies for the British Association for Nutrition and Lifestyle Medicine (BANT).
 Miguel is well known as an international public speaker, popular for his depth of knowledge, engaging and unique style of presentation, and his ability to reach a wide audience.

 Working at The Sourdough School

 Miguel and Vanessa first connected through Professor Tim Spector in 2016 as I was referred to Miguel to help analyse the gut test results.
 We then met in person through Lisa and Alana Macfarlane (The Mac Twins), co-founders of “The Gut Stuff” in 2018 .
 Professionally it was “love at first sight,” says Miguel.
 This was for a number of reasons, but he thinks perhaps the most important one was the fact that Vanessa sees the microbiome as a complex system that is influenced by a number of factors which are sometimes difficult to quantify.
 “Like the experience of pleasure breaking bread together at the table, the joy of cooking whilst talking to family or friends and sharing an extended meal with those you love.”